erica/xcopen/README.md

 xcopen docs              Open .md and .txt files. xcopen new               Create new files (if they don't exist) and
                          open in Xcode.
-xcopen newpg (ios|mac)   Build a new playground. xcopen xc, ws, pg        Open xcodeproj, workspace, playground.
-Pick one. xcopen pkg, xpkg         Open Package.swift in TextEdit/Xcode.
-Pick one.
+xcopen newpg ios|mac|tv  Build a new playground. xcopen xc|ws|pg          Open xcodeproj, workspace, or playground. xcopen pkg|xpkg          Open Package.swift in TextEdit or Xcode.

 USAGE: xcopen [<paths> ...] [-bg]